mabdn/fprime-spaceposts/README.md

 **Receive a SpacePost to store on the satellite**

-Two `UserMessage`s are sent to the satellite after each other.
+Two `SpacePost`s are sent to the satellite after each other.
 The first one is discarded during moderation, the second one passes moderation.

 ![UML Sequence Diagram for receiving a message](doc/README/img/Receive_SequenceDiagram.png)

 **Send recently stored SpacePosts from the satellite**

-The system downlinks recently stored `UserMessage`s twice.
+The system downlinks recently stored `SpacePost`s twice.
 The first time is in response to a request via a command from the ground station.
 The second one is triggered by an ActiveRateGroup which calls the Transceiver's `scheduleDownlink` port.

 ![UML Sequence Diagram for downlinking recent messages](doc/README/img/Send_SequenceDiagram.png)